Plumbing Services in Frisco Are Growing

 Legacy is in the business of providing quality plumbing services.
 We employ several master plumbers, and our team follows all code requirements and are knowledgeable about the City of Frisco requirements.

 We offer several discounts to new customers and to police, military, seniors, firefighters.

 PLUMBING Problems in Frisco

 Most of Frisco’s professional residents are living the family lifestyle of good schools and low crime.
 They are predominantly homeowners (75 percent) married with children (43 percent).

 More than half of the city’s homes are 4+ bedrooms, which is a higher than 98% of cities in the US.
 The majority of Frisco homes are newer, bigger models, with 72.9 percent built after the year 2000.
 This adds to the modern, new vibe of the city, and creates an urban sprawl with homes on the upper end hitting the 10,000-square-foot mark on up to 2 acres of land.

 With a hot housing market for the last decade, Frisco residents are frequently adding additional bathrooms, upgrading kitchens or replacing appliances with the newest gas and electric water heaters, stoves and more.

 However, there is something to watch out for in newer homes, especially those built in the years 2000-2009 (about 42% of the available Frisco market).

-The huge number of homes that were built during the 1997-2007 boom made it difficult to command quality control.
+The huge number of homes that were built during the 1997-2007 boom made it difficult to install quality plumbing systems.
 As a result, many of these homes were hastily constructed and failed to meet code.
-Water leaks, subpar appliances and foundation cracks are just some of many faults to watch out for in these builds.
+Water leaks, slab leaks, subpar appliances and foundation cracks are just some of many faults to watch out for in these builds.

 In fact, foundation issues tend to plague the Dallas-Fort Worth metro area in general because of the clay soil in the area.
 The soil expands and contracts when it rains, which can lead to cracks and plumbing leaks under a slab foundation.